-Hamish Chamberlayne, Portfolio Manager for the Janus Henderson Global Sustainable Equity Fund, discusses recent developments affecting the world of Sustainable & Responsible Investment (SRI), and the fund’s positioning, performance, and activity.
+Hamish Chamberlayne, Portfolio Manager for the Janus Henderson Global Sustainable Equity strategy discusses recent developments affecting the world of Sustainable & Responsible Investment (SRI).

 Information technology again was one of the best performing sectors.
 While technology has been a key battleground in the US–China trade war, many companies are exposed to secular growth drivers that, to date, have not been derailed by the political environment.
 Perhaps counterintuitively, the political tension between the US and China could actually be supportive for technology companies, to the extent that it might precipitate an innovation ‘arms race’.
 The real estate sector also responded positively to the shift in direction in monetary policy.
 Underperforming sectors were healthcare and energy, the former remaining under pressure due to negative political rhetoric from Democratic Presidential candidates around large scale reforms, and the latter due to weak oil markets in the face of slowing economic growth.

 It is too early to confirm but, six months into 2019, it appears that extreme weather events are on the rise.
 To highlight a few, there have been record summer temperatures in Australia, Alaska, and Europe, months of floods and tornadoes in the US Midwest and heavier than usual monsoons in India.
 Encouragingly, records are also being set in renewable energy.
 In the UK this year zero-carbon energy will overtake fossil fuels as the largest electricity source over a full calendar year.
 And in April, renewable energy overtook coal fired power generation for the first time in the US.